microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Get-MgBetaRoleManagementCloudPcRoleAssignment.md

 ## SYNOPSIS
 Get the properties and relationships of a unifiedRoleAssignmentMultiple object of an RBAC provider.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) For other Microsoft 365 applications (like Microsoft Entra ID), use unifiedRoleAssignment.
 This API is available in the following national cloud deployments.

 ## SYNTAX